LinkedIn Statistics Every B2B Marketer Should Know

 LinkedIn Content and Engagement Statistics

 Understanding which formats drive engagement on LinkedIn helps you allocate production resources wisely.
+The big shift in 2026: document carousels overtook every other format.

 Posts with images receive 2x more comments than text-only posts.
 Visual content consistently outperforms plain text — LinkedIn Marketing Solutions.
 Even a simple infographic or chart can double your comment volume.

 LinkedIn polls generate 2-3x more impressions than standard posts.
-The interactive format drives engagement because users can participate with a single click — Hootsuite.
+The interactive format drives engagement because users can participate with a single click — Buffer.
 Use polls sparingly — once per week max — to avoid fatigue.

 LinkedIn Demographics Statistics